nearit/Android-SDK/docs/user-profiling.md

 });
 ```

+If you want to set a **date** as a value, you have to use the format "MM-DD-YYYY".

 ## Save the profile ID!

 If you can, we recommend you to **store the NearIT profileID** in your CRM database for two main reasons: